If You Think There May Be Abusive Behavior In Your Home It’s Time To Learn The Facts

 Projecting His Or Her Negative Feelings On You

 Does someone say, “You’re always mad at me.
 You’re so critical, you’re so controlling,” or a dozen other things to make you believe you’re the negative one?
 The abuser is actually the one who feels these emotions and projects them on you.
 That way you’re the bad one and he is the good one or the victim in the relationship.

 Does she/he make you feel you have to walk on eggshells?
 He/she tells you you hurt his feelings.
 You did something on purpose to ignore or bother him.
 This sensitivity makes you wonder if you are unkind, cold, or mean and you are on the defensive about every action you make and everything you say.

 Confusing The Issue

 Are you lawyered to death?
 Does someone twist everything you say into something you didn’t mean?
 This is actually turning your own words against you.
 You say one thing, and your abuser repeats these words as something else.
 It’s another kind of lying but again puts you in the wrong and on the defensive.
 You may end up being the one who blows up or feels guilty.

-Are you given the silent treatment as a form of punishment and have to beg for forgiveness.
+Are you given the silent treatment as a form of punishment and have to beg for forgiveness?
 The silent treatment is withholding and punishing.
-The is also a common way of controlling someone.
+This is also a common way of controlling someone.

 Follow us on Instagram